 Everyone’s online these days, right?
 Wrong.
-In fact, 16 million people in the UK aged 15 and over still don’t have Basic Online Skills – yet 90% of all jobs will require ICT skills by 2015.
+In fact, 1 in 5 adults in the UK still don’t have Basic Online Skills – yet 90% of all jobs will require ICT skills by 2015.

 Just 33% of small to medium-sized companies have a digital presence and only 14% sell their products online.
 But the more digitally enabled a company is, the faster it tends to grow – and here in the UK we’re twice as likely as the OECD average to buy goods online.